matthewbub/wussup.chat/readme.md

 ## Release notes (developer)

-The current production release can be viewed at https://wussup.chat/version

 **Production** is currently v6, and can be accessed via https://github.com/matthewbub/wussup.chat/tree/release/v6.
 Changes to this branch go straight to production.

 **Beta** is in `main` and is where new changes are going in.
 It's okay to break the build here, the end user won't be effected.
 This branch can be accessed via https://next.wussup.chat